Skip to content

 Frequently Asked Questions

-To apply for a Canada student visa from Nepal, you need an acceptance letter from a Designated Learning Institution (DLI), proof of funds to cover tuition and living expenses, and a valid passport.
-Transit Education guides you through the entire SDS and non-SDS application process.
+To apply for a Canada Study Permit from Nepal, you need: (1) An acceptance letter from a Designated Learning Institution (DLI), (2) A No Objection Certificate (NOC) from Nepal's Ministry of Education, (3) Proof of financial funds — tuition payment receipt and living expense proof (CAD 10,000 minimum or a GIC for SDS), (4) Medical examination results, (5) IELTS or PTE scores, and (6) A valid passport.
+Transit Education guides you through the entire process, including NOC, SDS eligibility assessment, and document preparation.